Boxer-senator Manny Pacquiao to run for Philippine president

-Philippine boxing icon and senator Manny Pacquiao says he will run for president in the country's 2022 elections.
+MANILA, Philippines (AP) — Philippine boxing icon and senator Manny Pacquiao says he will run for president in the 2022 elections.

 Pacquiao accepted the nomination of his PDP-Laban party at its national convention on Sunday, saying that the Filipino people have been waiting for a change of government.